iqrasaleem19/CodSoft/README.md

 # CodSoft
-I have completed 3 tasks in python language.
+I have completed 3 tasks in python language:- 1)CALCULATOR
+2)TO DO LIST
+3)ROCK,PAPER,SCISSORS